PercibalG12/Learn-JS/02_variables/01_declaring_variables/02_data_types_explained.md

 It is good to remember those truthy values and falsy values.

+# symbol

-symbol is an immutable primitive value that is unique (more onthat later in ....)
+A symbol is an immutable primitive value that is unique (more onthat later in ....)

+# Object

-Objects store key value pairs (more on that later in ...)
+An Object stores key value pairs (more on that later in ...)

 Data types can be divided into two: